ParhamGh47/Speech-to-Text/README.md

 # Speech-to-Text
-A Offline/Online Tool for converting voice to text (Supports English &amp; Persian)
+An Offline/Online Tool for converting voice to text (Supports English &amp; Persian)

 You can browse o record files and get the text as the output.